Ergonomics: Adjustable Standing vs. Fixed-Height Desks

 Your desk height is only one part of the equation.
 Your monitor, keyboard, and mouse must also be positioned correctly.

 • Monitor: The top line of text on your screen should be at or slightly below your eye level.
 You should be looking straight ahead, not down or up.
-Your monitor should also be about an arm's length away.
-A common mistake is failing to readjust monitor height when moving from sitting to standing.
-An adjustable monitor arm is the best solution for this.
+An adjustable monitor arm is an excellent tool to readjust monitor height when moving from sitting to standing.

 • Keyboard and Mouse: Your keyboard should be positioned so your wrists remain straight and neutral.
-If your desk height feels right for your elbows but your wrists are still bent upwards, a Pull-out Keyboard Tray can help.
-It places your keyboard at a lower, more comfortable angle, ensuring optimal wrist health.
+If your desk height feels right for your elbows but your wrists are still bent upwards, an accessory like a Pull-out Keyboard Tray can help place your keyboard at a lower, more comfortable angle.

 Ergonomic Gaming Desk With Pull-Out Keyboard Tray, Triple Monitors, and Black Carbon Fiber Finish.